iRICsolvers/GELATO_Rewrite_Documents/source/03_Examples/02_Symple_Bend.rst

    : Setting Calculation Conditions_5 (Table Format)

-When you save the calculation conditions and execute the calculation, the following result is obtained.
+When you save the Calculation Condition and execute the calculation, the following result is obtained.

 .. figure:: images/02/GELATO/fish_animation.gif
    :width: 60%